ssbc/ssb-threads/readme.md

 * `opts.root`: a MsgId that identifies the root of the thread.
 * `opts.threadMaxSize`: optional number (default: Infinity).
 Dictates the maximum amount of messages in each returned thread object.
 Serves for previewing threads, particularly long ones.
+* `opts.allowlist`: optional array of strings.
+Dictates which messages **types** to allow as root messages, while forbidding other types.
+* `opts.blocklist`: optional array of strings.
+Dictates which messages **types** to forbid as root messages, while allowing other types.

+If `opts.allowlist` and `opts.blocklist` are not defined, only messages of type **post** will be returned.

 ## Install